-On May 25, 2018, the EU General Data Protection Regulation (GDPR) will become effective, bringing new global data protection rights for citizens of the European Union.
+As of May 25, 2018, the EU General Data Protection Regulation (GDPR) became effective, bringing new global data protection rights for citizens of the European Union.

 Wistia supports the privacy rights of its customers and their users and is currently GDPR-compliant.
 In addition to our commitment to GDPR, we’re also certified under both the EU-US and Swiss-US Privacy Shield Framework.

 Over the coming months, we plan to add additional functionality to our product, player, and APIs to make it easier for you to process Data Subject Requests with us.

 Wistia offers a Data Processing Addendum (DPA) for customers processing personal data in compliance with the GDPR.
 You can sign and download a copy of our DPA here.

 A major part of GDPR is the rights granted to EU residents in regards to their personal data.
 Under GDPR, a user has the right to access their data (in a commonly-used and machine-readable format) and the right to be forgotten (have all of their personal data erased), subject to certain conditions.

 In the case of Wistia, once a visitor has provided their email address to you via Turnstile, we can show you which of your videos they’ve watched, what parts they watched, and when they watched them.
 All of this data is available for export and can also be deleted.

 We’re happy to serve any Data Subject requests and are committed to doing so within 30 days upon receipt of your request, per the terms in the DPA.
 Email us at email@example.com with your user’s email address and instructions.

 You can use the Visitors API to find and export information about your viewers.

 Find: Use the Visitors List endpoint with the “search” parameter to get the visitor key for a given email address.
 The visitor key is the unique identifier for that session.
 There may be multiple visitor keys associated with a single email address.